pyllyukko/harden.yml/tests/README.md

 #### Setup and testing the baseline/defaults

 * Round 1: Test that authentication with `root` fails as `pam_matrix` is not yet in use
+    * Test that login with empty password is possible
 * Prepare the test environment with [pamtests.yml](pamtests.yml)

 Round 2: